d-a-n/quarry/README.md

 * Redis
 * MongoDB

+### RESTful API
+Manage records and forwarders through a simple API.

 ## Usage & Examples
 ```quarry-dns --help``` can be used for a comprehensive list of available commands and options.
 Quarry must be start as root, otherwise it cannot listen on a priviliged port.
 Below are some usage examples: